 On the second night, I had a sumptuous dinner at Treetops.
-This is where you can find a slice of authentic Indonesia food.
-You have the options of outdoor or indoor dining but I choose the latter.
+This is where you can find a slice of authentic Indonesian food.
+You have outdoor or indoor dining options, but I choose the latter.
 During the weekend, the live band will accompany you throughout the night.

 Another go-to pool is just 200m away from the beach.
 This pool and use of sun loungers are reserved for Banyan Tree’s guests.

-The beautiful white-sand beach, shared with the neighboring Angsana and Cassia hotel offers eco-conservation activities as well as a Marine Centre with a variety of water sports.
+The beautiful white-sand beach, shared with the neighbouring Angsana and Cassia hotel, offers eco-conservation activities and a Marine Centre with a variety of water sports.
 If you are lucky, you can participate in the seasonal baby turtle releases at the beach.
 Banyan Tree guests can also use the gym and pool facilities at Angsana.

 As part of Accor Gold benefits, I was offered a late check-out till 4.00pm to make full use of my stay since I had a late ferry back to Singapore.
 Regardless if you are taking the Emerald or Standard ferry class, the staff will go an extra mile to collect your ferry tickets before you leave the resort.
 Soon after, I bid farewell to Banyan Tree and off to the terminal to catch the ferry back to Singapore.

 Bintan Executive Lounge is located next to the main terminal building, exclusively for Emerald Class passengers.
 I like that you do not have to queue for immigration at Bintan; the staff will stamp your passport at the comfort of your seat.

 Banyan Tree Bintan is truly a sanctuary getaway for family and couples.
 The villa is a bit outdated (the last refurbishment was in 2013), but you can expect impeccable service.
 Bintan is a holiday island, so expect to spend exorbitant price on dining, activities and transport.